QuDataAI/qunet/README.md

 train.model = copy.deepcopy(trainer.best_score_model)
 ```

-If the following folder is defined (by default `None`), then the best model by validation loss, score will be saved on disk and intermediate versions of the model will be saved with the period `period_checks` (argument of `run` function).
+If the following folder is defined (by default `None`), then the best model by validation loss, score will be saved on disk and intermediate versions of the model will be saved with the period `period_checks` (argument of `fit` function).
 ```python
 trainer.folder_loss   = "models/best_loss"   # folder to save the best val loss models
 trainer.folder_score  = "models/best_score"  # folder to save the best val score models